Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3

 Experimental maps reveal that SrTiO$_{3}$ is locally polar, hosting finite polarization below the AFD transition.
-Polarization is extracted from Kikuchi band intensity in the diffraction pattern, by mapping the intensity center-of-mass shift, $\mathbf{\Delta_k}(\mathbf{r})$, at each scan position, $\mathbf{r}$ (see Figs. S2 and S3 and SI for details).
-In the room temperature cubic phase, no polarization is detected (Fig. S4), as expected for the non-polar paraelectric phase (Fig. 1A).
-Upon cooling below $T_{AFD}$, local polar textures emerge in $\mathbf{\Delta_k}(\mathbf{r})$ over the same field of view.
-Figure 2D shows a map of $\mathbf{\Delta_k}(\mathbf{r})$ in SrTiO$_{3}$ at 69 K, well below $T_{AFD}$.
-The direction and color of the arrows reflect the local polar direction.
+Polarization is extracted by mapping the center-of-mass (COM) shift of Kikuchi band intensity in the raw diffraction pattern, $\mathbf{\Delta}_\mathbf{k}(\mathbf{r})$, at each scan position $\mathbf{r}$ (see Figs. S6-S8 and notes IV-V for details).
+In the room temperature cubic phase, no polarization is detected (Figs. S5 and S14), as expected for the non-polar paraelectric phase.
+The AFD transition below $T_{AFD}$ in SrTiO$_{3}$ also maintains global centrosymmetric symmetry.
+Upon cooling below $T_{AFD}$, however, local polar textures emerge in $\mathbf{\Delta_k}(\mathbf{r})$ over the same field of view.
+Figure 2d shows a map of $\mathbf{\Delta_k}(\mathbf{r})$ in SrTiO$_{3}$ at 69 K. The direction and color of the arrows reflect the local polar direction.
 The $40 \times 80 ~nm^{2}$ field of view contains multiple small domains with opposite polarization directions.
-Integrated Kikuchi bands from the two opposite domains (regions I and II) show opposite intensity asymmetry (Fig. 2E), in agreement with dynamical scattering multislice simulations.
-While the AFD distortion by itself maintains centrosymmetric symmetry, $\mathbf{\Delta_k}(\mathbf{r})$ maps reveal that below $T_{AFD}$ polar SrTiO$_{3}$ contains nanoscale regions with finite polarization, making it locally non-centrosymmetric.
+Domains with opposite polarity (regions I and II) show a reversal in $A(\mathbf{k})$, the intensity asymmetry in the Kikuchi band (Fig. 2e, raw data in Fig. S4), in agreement with dynamical scattering multislice simulations.
+Other experimental effects of sample mis-tilt, noise, and electron beam influence on the polarization measurement are systematically evaluated (Figs. S9–S13 and notes VI-VIII). $\mathbf{\Delta_k}(\mathbf{r})$ maps reveal that below $T_{AFD}$, polar order emerges in the form of spatially fluctuating nanoscale regions, making it locally non-centrosymmetric.